One of the first decisions you have to make as a beginner player is what forehand grip you should use.

 - Has a smaller hitting zone than an eastern forehand

-- It is harder but not impossible to hit flat balls with this grip
+- It is harder but not impossible to hit flat balls

-Tennis Pros using a Semi Western Forehand Grip
+Tennis Pros using a Semi-Western Forehand

 - Much easier to hit high balls with good top spin

-- Hard to hit the ball flat with a western forehand grip
+- Difficult to hit the ball flat

-Tennis Pros Using a Western Forehand Grip
+Tennis Pros Using a Western Forehand